AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Uses the fast path acceleration feature of chips to provide predictable and consistent ultra-high computing, storage, and network performance based on the third-generation SHENLONG architecture.
 -   Provides dedicated hardware resources and physical isolation.
 -   Offers a CPU-to-memory ratio of 1:4.
--   Uses third-generation Intel® Xeon® Scalable processors \(Cooper Lake\) that deliver a base frequency of not lower than 3.3 GHz and an all-core turbo frequency of 3.8 GHz.
+-   Uses the third-generation Intel® Xeon® Scalable processors \(Cooper Lake\) that deliver a base frequency of not lower than 3.3 GHz and an all-core turbo frequency of 3.8 GHz.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports only ESSDs and provides ultra-high I/O performance.
+-   Supports IPv6.
 -   Supports only VPCs.
--   Provides ultra-high network performance with a packet forwarding rate of 24,000 Kpps.
+-   Provides ultra-high network performance with a packet forwarding rate of 24,000,000 pps.
 -   Suits the following scenarios:
     -   Workloads that require direct access to physical resources or that require a license to be bound to the hardware
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding